-- To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - To ensure consistent good practice across the school. - To demonstrate our commitment to protecting children. - To raise awareness of all staff of the need to safeguard all children and of their responsibilities in identifying and reporting possible cases of abuse. - To emphasise the need for good communication between all members of staff in matters relating to child protection. - To promote safe practice and encourage challenge for poor and unsafe practice. - To promote effective working relationships with other agencies involved with safeguarding and promoting the welfare of children, especially with Children's Social Services and the Police. - To ensure that all members of the school community are aware of our procedures for ensuring staff suitability to work with children. - To ensure that staff understand their responsibility to support pupils who have suffered abuse in accordance with their agreed plan e.g. Child in Need/Child Protection Plan.
+- To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - To ensure consistent good practice across the school. - To demonstrate our commitment to protecting children. - To raise the awareness, of all staff, of the need to safeguard all children and of their responsibilities in identifying and reporting possible cases of abuse. - To emphasise the need for good communication between all members of staff in matters relating to child protection. - To promote safe practice and encourage challenge for poor and unsafe practice. - To promote effective working relationships with other agencies involved with Safeguarding and promoting the welfare of children, especially with Children's Social Care and the Police. - To ensure that all members of the school community are aware of our procedures for ensuring staff suitability to work with children. - To ensure that staff understand their responsibility to support children who have suffered abuse in accordance with their agreed plan e.g. Child in Need/ Child Protection Plan.

-4. Scope of the Policy:
+4. Scope:

-This policy applies to all members of the school community (including staff, pupils, volunteers, governors, parents/carers, visitors, supply teachers, agency staff and students, or anyone working on behalf of Beechwood Primary School).
+This policy applies to all members of the school community (including staff, pupils, volunteers, supply teachers, parents/carers, visitors, agency staff and students, or anyone working on behalf of Beech wood Primary School and Nursery.